danrfletcher/Agile-Obsidian/Sample Team/Sample Team Members/John Doe.md

 	                    fullyCompleted: false
 	                };

-	                // Add the separator first, then the linked tasks processedChildren.push(blankTask);
+	                // Add the separator first, then the linked trees (NEW: attach full pruned trees) processedChildren.push(blankTask);

-	                // Then add the linked tasks
-	                const linkedTaskNodes = linkedEntry.linkedTasks.map(task => ({ ...task, children: [] }));
+	                linkedEntry.linkedTrees.forEach(tree => {
+	                    // Set parent relationship on the cloned root for rendering coherence tree.parent = node.line;
+	                    tree._parentId = node._uniqueId;
+	                });
-	                processedChildren = processedChildren.concat(linkedTaskNodes);
+	                processedChildren = processedChildren.concat(linkedEntry.linkedTrees);
 	            }
 	        }

-	        // Return the node with all its children (including linked tasks) return { ...node, children: processedChildren };
+	        // Return the node with all its children (including linked trees) – unchanged return { ...node, children: processedChildren };
 	    } else {
-	        // For non-OKR nodes, only include children that lead to OKRs const filteredChildren = children
+	        // For non-OKR nodes, only include children that lead to OKRs (unchanged) const filteredChildren = children
 	            .map(child => buildOKRSubtree(child, false))
 	            .filter(child => child !== null);

-	        // Only include this node if it's an assigned OKR or has OKR descendants if (isAssignedOKR || filteredChildren.length) {
+	        // Only include this node if it's an assigned OKR or has OKR descendants (unchanged) if (isAssignedOKR || filteredChildren.length) {
 	            return { ...node, children: filteredChildren };
 	        }